Gayatri85-max/aws-3tier-webapp/README.md

 # aws-3tier-webapp
 Secure and Highly Available 3-tier Web Application Architecture on AWS

 # Secure & Highly Available 3-Tier Web Application on AWS

 ## Project Overview
-This project demonstrates how to design and deploy a secure, highly available, and scalable 3-tier web application architecture using AWS services.
+This project demonstrates the design and deployment of a secure, highly available, and scalable 3-tier web application architecture using AWS services.

-The architecture follows AWS best practices by isolating resources into public and private subnets and using managed services for scalability and monitoring.
+The architecture follows AWS best practices by isolating resources into public and private subnets and using managed services for scalability, security, and monitoring.

-## Architecture and Implementation Overview
-Designed and deployed a secure 3-tier web application architecture on AWS using VPC, EC2, Auto Scaling, Application Load Balancer, and RDS.
-The application is highly available, scalable, and follows AWS security best practices using private subnets, IAM roles, and security groups.
-CloudWatch is used for monitoring and Auto Scaling ensures availability during traffic spikes
 ---

+## Architecture and Implementation

-## Architecture Overview
+### Architecture Overview
-User traffic is routed through an Application Load Balancer placed in public subnets.
+User traffic is routed through an Application Load Balancer (ALB) placed in public subnets.
-The load balancer forwards requests to EC2 instances running in private subnets managed by an Auto Scaling Group.
+The ALB forwards incoming requests to EC2 instances running in private subnets, which are managed by an Auto Scaling Group to ensure high availability and scalability.
-The application connects securely to an RDS MySQL database hosted in private subnets.
+The application layer securely connects to an Amazon RDS MySQL database deployed in private subnets, ensuring that the database is not exposed to the public internet.

 ---